tlswg/tls-pake/draft-ietf-tls-pake.md

 # Compatible PAKE Protocols

-In order to be usable with the `pake` extension, a PAKE protocol must specify some syntax for its messages, and the protocol itself must be compatible with the message flow described above.
+In order to be usable with the one of the PAKE extension, a PAKE protocol must specify some syntax for its messages.
 A specification describing the use of a particular PAKE protocol with TLS must provide the following details:

-* A `PAKEScheme` registered value indicating pre-provisioned parameters;
+* A new extension value indicating pre-provisioned parameters;
 * Content of the `pake_message` field in a ClientHello;
 * Content of the `pake_message` field in a ServerHello;
+* For PAKEs that take more than one round or otherwise necessitate alterations to the standard TLS 1.3 handshake, specify what alterations must occur.
-* How the PAKE protocol is executed based on those messages; and
+* How the PAKE protocol is executed based on handshake messages; and
 * How the outputs of the PAKE protocol are used to create the PAKE portion of the`(EC)DHE` input to the TLS key schedule.

 In addition, to be compatible with the security requirements of TLS